- This event has passed.

-Curator: Harry Blutstein
+Research: Harry Blutstein

 Keeping Australia safe from the frigid winds of the Cold War was ASIO.
 However it had never faced a challenge like the one posed by the Olympic Games.
 Its forte was hunting down “reds under the beds”: local comrades in the universities, unions and the media who might be run as agents of influence by Soviet spies.
 In 1954, Australians discovered just how real the threat was when Vladimir Petrov defected, as did his wife.
 He was Third Secretary at the Soviet Embassy in Canberra, as well as being a lieutenant colonel in the KGB.

 These factors lead to the Melbourne Olympics becoming the first Cold War Games.